CU-CommunityApps/docker-petshop/README.md

 #### How secrets are deployed in this scenario

-1. Encrypted files are stored in puppet-petshop git repo at `/files/kms-secrets`.
-E.g., `service.{environment}.conf.encrypted`.
+1. Encrypted files are stored in `puppet-petshop` git repo at `/files/kms-secrets`.
+E.g., `service.dev.conf.encrypted`.

 1. A Docker build process is initiated by a user on a local workstation or from a Jenkins job.
 If secrets are to be stored in plain text in Docker images, the Puppet manifest would perform decryption at that time.
 If secrets are to be configured in the Docker image only in encrypted form, then decryption would be delayed until Puppet runs again at container launch time.

 1. Puppet is run during the Docker build and processes the Docker build Puppet manifest.

-  1. This Puppet manifest specifies that the environment-specific encrypted files be copied to the Docker image, to `/tmp/secrets/manual-kms` this example.
+  1. This Puppet manifest specifies that the environment-specific encrypted files be copied to the Docker image, to `/tmp/secrets/manual-kms` in this example.

   1. This Puppet manifest also specifies that the decryption script `kms-decrypt-files.sh` be copied to the Docker image, to `/tmp/secrets/manual-kms` in this example.

-  1. If secrets are to be decrypted at this time, the the `kms-decrypt-files.sh` is `exec`d against the encrypted files, storing the decrypted version of the file in the Docker image.
+  1. If secrets are to be decrypted at this time (i.e. during the Docker build), the  `kms-decrypt-files.sh` is `exec`d against the encrypted files, storing the decrypted version of the file in the Docker image.

 1. During the Docker build, a launch script [launch.sh](container-scripts/launch.sh) is copied to the Docker image and that script is defined as the `CMD` to be run when the container launches.
-This is all specified in the [Dockerfile](Dockerfile).
-When run at container launch, this script will execute Puppet against a second, launch manifest.
+This is specified in the [Dockerfile](Dockerfile).
+When run at container launch, the `launch.sh` script will execute Puppet against a second, launch manifest.

 1. (Optional) After the Docker build process successfully completes, the resulting Docker image is tagged and stored in `dtr.cucloud.net`.
-Any secrets already decrypted and deployed to the image are obviously stored as well.
+Any secrets already decrypted and deployed to the image are obviously stored as well as part of the image layers.

 1. When a Docker container based on the image is launched,  [launch.sh](container-scripts/launch.sh) will run.
-This script runs the second, launch Puppet manifest.
+This script runs the launch Puppet manifest.
 If the delayed decryption approach is used, then that second Puppet manifest would specify that `kms-decrypt-files.sh` will be `exec`d to decrypt the already deployed encrypted files.
 After Puppet is run for the second time, the script then launches the desired primary process for the container.

-  There are two ways to give the container the privileges to use the KMS CLI and the application-specific KMS key:

-  1. If being launched on a local workstation, a developer would provide her AWS credentials to the container by using Docker volume mapping.
-Specifically, we map the current user's ~/.aws directory to the container user (root) that will be executing AWS CLI commands.
-The Docker build and run sequence would look something like:

-    ```
-    $ docker build --build-arg DOCKER_ENV=test -t petshop .

-    $ docker run --rm -p 8080:8080 -v ~/.aws:/root/.aws petshop
-    ```

-  b.
-If the container is being launched in EC2, then the EC2 instance would need to need be assigned the `petshop-elasticbeanstalk-ec2-role` instance role, which is configured to be allowed to use the application-specific KMS key.
-This instance role is set in Elastic Beanstalk environment configuration and described elsewhere in this documentation.
+See elsewhere in this document for information about passing AWS credentials to the Docker build process and to a running container.
+This happens in different ways, depending on the execution context.

 #### Creating secrets in the custom KMS scripting scenario